Line of Fire (video game): Development

+Ports

-U.S. Gold acquired the licence to release the game on home computers, and versions were produced for the Amiga, Amstrad CPC, Atari ST, Commodore 64 and ZX Spectrum.
-The conversion for all five home computers was handled by Creative Materials and all were released in 1990.
-For these versions there is no light gun support: instead the player moves a crosshair using a mouse, joystick or keyboard to target enemies, and pressing a button to fire.
+U.S. Gold acquired the license to release the game on home computers, and versions were produced for the Amiga, Amstrad CPC, Atari ST, Commodore 64 and ZX Spectrum.
+The conversion for all five home computers was handled by Creative Materials and all were released in December 1990.
+There is no light gun support for these versions: instead, the player moves a crosshair using a mouse, joystick or keyboard to target enemies, and pressing a button to fire.

-A version was created for the Sega Master System in 1991, published by Sega and developed by Sanritsu Denki.
-This version is very different from every other conversion as it is an overhead vertically scrolling shooter, although the storyline and locations are mostly unchanged.
-The game does not feature light gun support, the player using the standard control pad.
+A version developed by Sanritsu for the Master System was published by Sega in 1991.
+This release is an overhead vertically scrolling shooter, although the storyline and locations are mostly unchanged.
+The game does not feature light gun support, and instead uses the standard control pad.
 This game also features support for the SegaScope 3-D Glasses, a way of viewing the game in 3D, if the player enters a button combination when starting up the console with the Line of Fire cartridge inserted.